yalelibrary/yul-dc-camerata/README.md

   - Click "YUL-DC-[ENV]-Deploy" on the dashboard
   - Click "Build with Parameters" in the left side navigation panel
   - In the "[APP]_VERSION" input box:
-    - If you are deploying the master branch, type in the version from step 3 of "Releasing a new app version". e.g.: `v1.2.3`
+    - If you are deploying the main branch, type in the version from step 3 of "Releasing a new app version". e.g.: `v1.2.3`
     - If you are deploying a feature branch, type in the branch you want to release. e.g.: `i123-readme-updates`
   - Next to the "DEPLOY" dropdown click deploy-[APP]
   - Check the UPDATE_SSM box